-2024 (planned) 2022 (actual) Financial resources EUR 1 126 000 (3101 Information and Analysis) (3102 Data analysis and research) EUR 258 651 (3101 Information and Documentation System and Annual Report) (3102 Data analysis and research) Human resources 33 TA, 7 CA & SNE 31 TA, 5 CA, 2 SNE Estimates of quantifiable workload drivers Number of qualitative databases to be maintained and further developed (4) Annual Report envisaged by the EUAA Regulation (1) Number of analytical outputs stemming from needs expressed by Member States or other stakeholders (31) Urgent information requests received (15) Number of OPs requiring operational data collection and analysis (11) Number of EPS indicators on which data needs to be collected and analysed (21) Number of data sources managed (21) Number of products composing regular analytical portfolio (23) Number of requests for ad-hoc contributions on data, analysis or early warning and forecasting (100, expected to increase)

-To collect, analyse and exchange qualitative information on the implementation of the CEAS and to provide relevant products to support evidence-based policy and informed decision-making.

-- IDS pages updated and validated in cooperation with EU+ countries and roll-out public launch. - Strategic consultations with IDS advisory group maintained, including tailored information in view of further development and promotion of the IDS. - Promotion among external and internal stakeholders of the functioning and maintenance of the database, case law methodologies and the latest case law in asylum. - Preparation of thematic overviews and analytical products on case law. - Operating the query portal and related activities for all participating EU+ countries and networks including exchange on methodologies with stakeholders maintaining query systems. - Elaboration of situational overviews and analysis (in a variety of formats, both public and restricted) on current thematic issues of interest, analysing EU+ countries' policies and practices and relevant horizontal issues. - Addressing ad hoc requests for information and analysis by internal and external stakeholders (including the Agency's operations and third countries).
+2024 (planned) 2022 (actual) Financial resources EUR 726 000 (3101 Information and Analysis, 3102 Data analysis and research) EUR 258 651 (3101 Information and Documentation System and Annual Report, 3102 Data analysis and research) Human resources 33 TA, 7 CA & SNE 31 TA, 5 CA, 2 SNE number of qualitative databases to be maintained and further developed (4); annual Report envisaged by the EUAA Regulation (1); number of analytical outputs stemming from needs expressed by Member States or other stakeholders (31); urgent information requests received (15); number of OPs requiring operational data collection and analysis (11); number of EPS indicators on which data needs to be collected and analysed (21); number of data sources managed (21); number of products composing regular analytical portfolio (23); number of requests for ad-hoc contributions on data, analysis or early warning and forecasting (100, expected to increase). and to provide rel making.
+Link to the multi-annual objective(s) Main outputs/act ions (2024) IDS pages updated and validated in cooperation with EU+ countries and roll-out public launch.
+Strategic consultations with IDS advisory group maintained, including tailored information in view of further development and promotion of the IDS.
+Promotion among external and internal stakeholders of the functioning and maintenance of the database, case law methodologies and the latest case law in asylum.
+Preparation of thematic overviews and analytical products on case law.
+Operating the query portal and related activities for all participating EU+ countries and networks including exchange on methodologies with stakeholders maintaining query systems.
+Elaboration of situational overviews and analysis (in a variety of formats, both public and restricted) on current thematic issues of interest, analysing EU+ countries' policies and practices and relevant horizontal issues.
+Addressing ad hoc requests for information and analysis by internal and external stakeholders (including the Agency's operations and third countries).
+Expected results (2024) IDS interface made available to the general public.
+Situational overviews, periodical bulletins and other analytical products are drafted addressing the information needs of internal and external stakeholders and published in attractive and user-friendly manner.

-- IDS interface made available to the general public. - Situational overviews, periodical bulletins and other analytical products are drafted addressing the information needs of internal and external stakeholders and published in attractive and user-friendly manner. - Analytical query reports, including those on the activities with third countries, drafted according to a standardised methodology. - The case law database and related analytical products are considered a consolidated point of reference on jurisprudence on asylum.
+- Analytical query reports, including those on the activities with third countries, drafted according to a standardised methodology. - The case law database and related analytical products are considered a consolidated point of reference on jurisprudence on asylum.